For a Fun Loving Member of the family you cannot do better than an Airedale.

 DO NOT OVERFEED - DO NOT OVER EXERCISE

 With the introduction of the Euro passport for Dogs coming into and out of the UK there is now a much wider chance of dogs being used for breeding that have been hip scored under different systems.
 The USA has two systems - traditional OFA and PENNHIP.
-FCI Europe has their own system as well.
+FCI Europe has their own system as well and the above mentiioned ANKC.

 Regular ear cleaning is a must.
 Also keeping the hair short around the ear canal and ear flaps is a must.
 Once an infection, whether earmites or yeast, gets a hold it is very difficult to get rid of.
 If your Airedale is unlucky enough to get infected you must be diligent in cleaning daily if not twice daily for at least two weeks and then on a regular weekly to monthly basis.
 Proprietary cleaning fluids and ear mite treatment can work well if done diligently.
-However if this does not work you must seek veterinary advice.
+'Thornit'© and 'Stinky Stuff'© are apparently good and effective treatments.
+We use Thornit but will try Stinky Stuff.
+However if none of these work you must seek veterinary advice

 NOW - WHAT MORE DOES AN AIREDALE NEED FROM YOU